-The Selection Committee shall prepare a scope of work document and Request for Proposals (RFPs) from the consultant firms on the short list.
-The scope of work should include:
+The Selection Committee shall prepare a scope of work document and Request for Proposals (RFP) from the consultant firms on the short list.

 - a.
 A detailed purpose and description of the work; - b.
 Services that will be furnished by the City; - c.
 Services that will be furnished by the consultant firm; - d.
 Project conditions of the work; and - e.
 Special conditions of the work.